branley1/juacode-ai/frontend/README.md

 ## Troubleshooting

 - **Chat Not Saving:** Ensure the backend server is running correctly.
 Check your network console for API errors.
-- **Local Storage Issues:** If your chat history isn’t loading as expected, try clearing your browser’s local storage.
+- **Local Storage Issues:** If your chat history isn't loading as expected, try clearing your browser's local storage.
-- ** UI Bugs:** If components don’t display as expected, inspect the browser console for JavaScript errors and verify the component props.
+- ** UI Bugs:** If components don't display as expected, inspect the browser console for JavaScript errors and verify the component props.

 ## Contributing